 Skip to content

-When using an LLM to extract data from text or images, you can ask the chatbot to nicely format it, in JSON or any other format that you like.
-This will generally work well most of the time, but there’s no guarantee that you’ll get the exact format that you want.
-In particular, if you’re trying to get JSON, find that it’s typically surrounded in ```json, and you’ll occassionally get text that isn’t actually valid JSON.
-To avoid these challenges you can use a recent LLM feature: structured data (aka structured output).
-With structured data, you supply a type specification that exactly defines the object structure that you want and the LLM will guarantee that’s what you get back.
+When using an LLM to extract data from text or images, you can ask the chatbot to format it in JSON or any other format that you like.
+This works well most of the time, but there’s no guarantee that you’ll get the exact format you want.
+In particular, if you’re trying to get JSON, you’ll find that it’s typically surrounded in ```json, and you’ll occasionally get text that isn’t valid JSON.
+To avoid these problems, you can use a recent LLM feature: structured data (aka structured output).
+With structured data, you supply the type specification that defines the object structure you want and the LLM ensures that’s what you’ll get back.

 Structured data basics